 On the outside BUILT TO SEND have incorporated a well dialled and virtually indestructible haul system and grab handle.
 There are load rated haul loops that allow the pack to hang bucket style at hanging belay stances.
 This allows easy management of the contents as well as giving the option to use the pack as a rope bucket.
 It would also allow you to haul the pack with complete confidence.

 The load carrying harness is minimalist but efficient.
 The shoulder pads are really well padded and the contoured shape makes them comfortable enough for long days.
-As discussed earlier, BUILT TO SEND specifically sourced the padding material for this as they weren’t happy with other options on the market.
+As discussed earlier, BUILT TO SEND specifically sourced the padding material for this.
+They weren’t happy with other options on the market and so sourced their own.
 Great attention to detail and detail that is appreciated when the pack is fully loaded.

 The waistbelt is simple and efficient and does what a waistbelt should do on a pack of this size – adds stability and some level of support.
-To be honest I mostly have it tucked around the front of the pack and secured to the front daisy chain – but it is there if you want it.
+To be honest I don’t use them often on packs of this type.
+It is mostly tucked around the front of the pack and secured to the front daisy chain.
+It is there if you want it though.
 The buckle is a side release plastic type which BUILT TO SEND specced so it would be quick to undo in an emergency.
 The same goes for the sternum strap.

 Each X0 is shipped with an ‘Alpine Customisation Pack’.
 This includes four 20mm webbing compression straps with aluminium G-hooks and a shock cord pack for you to create a crampon attachment system and four ice axe retainers.
 BUILT TO SEND include full fitting instructions and, given the wealth of attachment points on the pack, you can customise each element as you need.
 The straps are long enough to hold a sleeping mat and yet strong enough to attach skis.
 The shock cord system also works as you’d want and there is a tape sleeve on the pad to keep ice axe blades securely tucked out of harms way.
 The crampon attachment system can also be used to attach anything else.
 It is a simple and flexible system that can also be added or removed as your needs change.